kendopunk/stencil-vizzle/readme/README-STV-BAR-CHART.md

 ### Best Practices

-- Set `chart-data` after render, not inline.
+- Set `chart-data` after render, not inline in the custom element tag.
-- Use boolean attributes as-is, e.g. `responsive` instead of `responsive="true"`
+- Use boolean attributes as-is, e.g. `responsive` instead of `responsive="true"`.
-- When `responsive` is true, the `canvas-width` and `canvas-height` values are ignored and the dimensions of the parent container, most like a `<div>` are used to calculate the canvas dimensions.
+- When `responsive` is true, the `canvas-width` and `canvas-height` values are ignored and the dimensions of the parent container, most likely a `<div>`, are used to calculate the canvas dimensions.